A forensic medical examination is performed for the purpose of evaluation and treatment of child abuse.

 - Our medical doctor will then ask your child to step into our examination room and begin the examination.
-When possible, caregivers are not allowed with the child during the examination to ensure that the child feels comfortable to speak freely to the examiner.

 - Typically, you can expect to be at the CARE Center for 1 hour, however this estimation may run shorter or longer depending on the circumstances.

 - Following the completion of the medical examination, we will provide you with whatever insights and referrals we can with the understanding that it is an open investigation.

 For parents: Here’s what you need to remember: